bigdevwhale/eventbrite-api-laravel-wrapper/README.md

   - createUpload
   - createUpload

 The Eventbrite API is extensive.
-I've attempted to cover all of the key endpoints  but there are a few endpoints that are currently unimplemented.
+I've attempted to cover all of the key endpoints  but there are endpoints that are currently unimplemented.

 ## License